The Cowrywise Savings Circle is a new feature that allows for group savings and investment through collections and challenges.

 Here’s how we are retelling the story.

 As a team committed to rewriting Africa’s wealth story, by bridging the wealth gap, we always employ strategies that work for Africans.
-Hence, when we started work on creating a new story for circles that will help people build wealth together, we set our mind on telling a complete story.
+Hence, when we started work on creating a new story for circles that will help people build wealth together, we set our minds on telling a complete story.
 A story that tells experiences of democratized wealth, group motivation, shared happiness and above all a secure and rewarding growth.

 Taking these into consideration, we designed the Cowrywise Circles, a group savings and investments feature; one that will allow for collections and challenges.
 The choice to break it down into these two paths is in line with the earlier choice to tell a complete story.